 PCB manufacturing consists of many complex steps.

-- Some other techniques to make copper patterns are
+- Some other techniques used to create copper patterns:

 - Silkscreen printing